Holeya

 Holeya are a scheduled caste of India, mainly belonging to present day Karnataka State, Kerala, Maharashtra, Tamil Nadu and also Madhya Pradesh.

 The Mysore Gazetteer claimed the Holeyas were the first to settle the villages.
-In Medieval period of India History, they were the warrior classes of fallen Kingdoms, hence were made & treated as, out-caste, commonly an agricultural labor.
+In Medieval period of India's history, they were the warrior classes of fallen Kingdoms, hence were made & treated as, out-caste, commonly an agricultural labor.
 The term Hola means an agricultural field and the term Holeya is derived from Hola.
 Other colonial-era authors claimed it derived also from Hole, meaning "pollution."

 In British India, Holeyas lived in Canara, Coorg Province and Mysore.
 They were one of the lowest class, a partial slave, who could be sold by the owner of the estate in which they were located.

-Holeya community is one of the oldest communities in the subcontinent, which has been showing its presence through the mentions of the community name, in Ashoka's Gavi Mut Inscription of Koppal, and Halmidi Inscription in Halmidi, Hassan.
+Holeya community is one of the oldest communities in the subcontinent, with mentions of the community name in Ashoka's Gavi Mut Inscription of Koppal, and Halmidi Inscription in Halmidi, Hassan.
 They are said to be the oldest agricultural community of the state and are said to be the source of numerous kingdoms in the Deccan.